yar3333/nanodb/README.md

 nanodb
 ======
-Small, fast and free database-first ORM for PHP 7.2+
+Small, fast and free database-first ORM for PHP 7.2+ and MySQL

 Install